johnfercher/maroto/docs/README.md

    - [Beta versions](https://go.dev/doc/modules/version-numbers) will be released as we achieve small deliverables.
    - There still some issues not solved from`v1`, but`v2`already solved more than 20 issues from`v1`.

-## Maroto Columns and Rows

-**Maroto** employs a flexible grid system to structure content in a PDF document, consisting of rows and columns.
-This system is designed to provide both simplicity and versatility in layout management.

-### Columns

-- **Grid System**: Maroto's layout is based on a 12-unit grid system.
-This means the width of each page is effectively divided into 12 equal parts (or "grid spaces").
-- **Column Widt**h: When creating a column (using col.New(colSize)), the colSize parameter specifies how many of these 12 grid spaces the column should occupy.
-For example, col.New(1) creates a column that spans 1/12 of the page width, while col.New(6) spans half the page width.
-- **Content Placement**: Columns are the primary containers for content such as text, images, and other components.
-The width of a column determines how much horizontal space its content occupies.
-- **Total Width Constraint**: The sum of the widths of all columns within a single row should not exceed 12 grid spaces, aligning with the full width of the page.

-### Rows

-- **Vertical Structuring**: Rows in Maroto are used to organize content vertically.
-Each row acts as a horizontal container for columns.
-- **Row Height**: The height of a row is defined when it is created (e.g., row.New(20)).
-This height determines the vertical space allocated for the row.
-Unlike columns, row height is not based on a grid system but is a relative unit of measurement.
-- **Sequential Layout**: Rows are added to the document in the order they are defined, creating a top-to-bottom flow of content.
-Each new row is placed immediately below the preceding row.
-- **Layout Flexibility**: Rows offer flexibility in the layout design, allowing for various configurations of columns within them.
-From single full-width columns to multiple columns of different widths, rows accommodate diverse layout patterns.

 ## Code Example
 This is part of the [simplest example](v2/examples/simplest?id=simplest).